Simon Danciger MBE

 Julie has lived in Barnes since 1998.
 A legal editor by profession, Julie is also co-director of The Political Cartoon Gallery & Café in Putney.
 She is a member of the Prospect magazine editorial team and also volunteers at OSO once a week as part of the Box Office team.
 Julie is delighted to join OSO as a Trustee, providing a link between her long-standing interest in the arts and her involvement in Barnes community affairs.

-Jamie is the current manager of the ADC Theatre in Cambridge.
+Jamie is the current manager of the Centre for Music Performance in Cambridge.
 He was the Programming and Marketing Manager at the OSO from Autumn 2018 to Summer 2019.
-He is also a freelance technician and sound designer.
+He is also a freelance producer and technician.

 Sharon has been a local resident since 1992 and after a long stint in investment banking in the City, now runs Coussins Associates locally and is a guest lecturer at Roehampton University, as well as helping out at a charity for the homeless.
 She is best known at OSO as the producer of the highly popular Panto each Christmas.